Vision: A community resilient to the health impacts of disasters.

 The Public Health Reserve Corps (PHRC) is a medical reserve corps which bridges gaps in access to care prior to and during emergencies by delivering compassionate care to King County's most vulnerable residents.
 Reserve Corps volunteers deliver care in non-traditional settings like tiny home villages, shelters, health fairs, and community centers.

-The Preparedness Section is responsible for maintaining emergency response plans.
-We also rely on other preparedness professionals and organizations, including the Northwest Healthcare Response Network and city and county emergency managers.
+The Preparedness Section is responsible for maintaining emergency response plans that describe and guide the department’s response activities within the scope of Emergency Support Function #8: Public Health and Medical Services.
+We also rely on other preparedness professionals and organizations, including the Northwest Healthcare Response Network and city and county emergency managers, to coordinate and share resources and information during a response.

 Community Resilience + Equity coordinates countywide preparedness efforts with a wide variety of community partners.
 The team includes a diverse cross section of staff with public health expertise in vulnerable populations, preparedness and infectious diseases.